zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Optional SdsBoundaryType specifies the first value in the result in relation to the start index

 ``SdsBoundaryType endBoundaryType``
 Optional SdsBoundaryType specifies the last value in the result in relation to the end index

 ``string filter``
 Optional filter expression

 ``string streamViewId``
 Optional stream view identifier

 **Response**

 The response includes a status code and a response body containing a serialized collection of events.

 For a stream of type Simple, the following requests all stored events between 13:30 and 15:30:

-      api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
           GetWindowValues?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z

 The response will contain the event stored at the specified index: